Career Exploration Tools

 - Equipment: computer labs, internet access, fax machines, copiers, phones, are all available for job search purposes.

-- Labor Market Information: Maine Department of Labor's Center for Workforce Research and Information (CWRI) provides data on wages, jobs in demand, employment and industry trends and much more.
+- Find Jobs in Demand: Maine Department of Labor's Center for Workforce Research and Information (CWRI) provides data on wages, jobs in demand, employment and industry trends and much more.

 - Federal Bonding Program: provides Fidelity Bonds that guarantee honesty for "at-risk," hard-to-place job seekers.

 - Work Opportunity Tax Credit (WOTC): a federal tax credit that offers an incentive for private sector businesses to hire individuals from 12 targeted groups that have consistently faced significant barriers to employment.

 - Layoff Assistance: if you have recently been laid off, find out about programs that can assist you.